jonjhallett/dotgrid/README.md

 bash generate_dotgrid
 ```

-To generate a PDF for an arbitrary grid size, use the --gridsize command line option, with a gridsize in mllimetres.
+To generate a PDF for an arbitrary grid size, use the --gridsize command line option, with a grid size in mllimetres.
 For example,
 ```
 python3 dotgrid.py --gridsize=12 | ps2pdf - >dotgrid.pdf # 12m grid
 ```